 - For care support carried out in your home, your house isn’t taken into account, just your income and savings.

 A financial assessment and means testing is applied here too, as you will likely have heard due to increasing media coverage.

-- If the adult has capital/savings over £23,250, they are normally expected to pay the full cost of care (and are called a ‘self-funder’).
-However, if an adult self-funds care, they will still be eligible for attendance allowance (see post 4).
+- If you have capital/savings over £23,250, you’re normally expected to pay the full cost of care (and are called a ‘self-funder’ again).
+However, if you self-fund care, you’ll still be eligible for attendance allowance (see post 4).

-- If the older adult is the sole occupier of their home, the house counts towards capital*.
-The home may only be disregarded as an asset if it is also occupied by a partner or a former partner who is a single parent or a relative aged 60yrs+ or a disabled younger relative or a dependent child under 18yrs.
+- If you’re the sole occupier of your home, the house counts towards capital*.
+The home may only be disregarded as an asset if it’s also occupied by a partner or a former partner who is a single parent or a relative aged 60yrs+ or a disabled younger relative or a dependent child under 18yrs.

 - Income (including benefits and pensions) is also assessed.

 - However, some income is disregarded (e.g. mobility allowance).